A rapid analysis and research service

-We can provide powder flowability measurement and a range of related powder characterization tests.
-Our annular shear cell Powder Flow Tester performs a series of shear stress tests on a sample across a range of consolidation stresses to deliver the following studies:
+We provide powder flowability measurements and a range of related powder rheology characterization tests.
+Using our annular shear cell approach enables us to perform a series of measurements on a sample across a range of consolidation stresses to deliver the following studies:

 - Flow Function

 - Time Consolidation Test with Flow Function

 • Hopper Half Angle

 • Gravity Chute (Wall Friction) Angle

 Powder flowability dictates the storage, handling and transport of granular solids across a range of industries.
 Flow properties of powders can drastically influence the processing of materials such as:

 - Food flavours, colours and coatings